May 14, 2020

 How do I get to North Park via public transportation?

 North Park University is located within walking distance from the Kimball brown line station.

 Will WiFi be avaiable?

-Free WiFi will be available in certain areas of the hotel for attendees.
+Free WiFi will be available for attendees.

 What is the dress code?